 It is a place where women and children can feel safe and can take a break from the horrific camp life.
 Hot tea, fresh fruit and soup are served and there is enough room for the children to play.

-Since the start of the project in February 2018, more than 12000 women and children have had a hot shower.
+Since the start of the project in February 2018, close to 20000 women and children have had a hot shower.

 Nobody can help everybody, but everybody can help somebody!